andrzejmusiol/flask-search-jobs-app/README.md

 ## General info
 Flask Jobs App, is made with Pyhon 3.7, and Flask microframework.
-Application takes Techonology and Location datas to get JSON file from GitHub Jobs API
+Application takes Techonology and Location datas to get JSON file from GitHub Jobs API.
+JSON file is getting formated on front-end, to display nice job containers.

 ## Technologies & requirements
 * certifi==2019.9.11